wove/rtd_demo/docs/source/documentation/individual_ecosystem_services_tools.md

 - **Input:** Study area baseline folder: Specify the path and folder where files are stored from running the **Generate Baseline** tool.

-- **Slope threshold (degrees) for very productive land:** Maximum slope (in degrees) of very highly pro- ductive agricultural land.
+- **Slope threshold (degrees) for very productive land:** Maximum slope (in degrees) of very highly productive agricultural land.
 This can be changed to respect regional agricultural practice.
 If an adjusted value is applied, this should be considered when interpreting model output, in terms of additional management efforts required to enable agricultural production of steeper slopes.
 When setting this threshold DEM resolution should be considered.
 For example, use of an overly coarse DEM may mean that smaller areas of steep slope are not detected. *(Default value is 5.)*

 - **Slope threshold (degrees) for somewhat productive land:** Maximum slope (in degrees) of somewhat productive agricultural land.
 This can be changed to respect regional agricultural practice.
 If an adjusted value is applied, this should be considered when interpreting model output, in terms of additional management efforts required to enable agricultural production of steeper slopes.
 When setting this threshold DEM resolution should be considered.
 For example, use of an overly coarse DEM may mean that smaller areas of steep slope are not detected. *(Default value is 15.)*